Natasha Romanoff (Marvel Cinematic Universe)

-Romanoff was introduced in Iron Man 2 (2010), and became a central MCU character, appearing in nine films, including her final live-action appearance in Black Widow (2021).
-Johansson's portrayal of Romanoff was met with positive reception.

-Alternate versions of the character appear in the animated series What If...?
+Johansson first portrayed the character in Iron Man 2 (2010) and went on to become a central character in the franchise, appearing in nine films including her final live-action appearance in Black Widow (2021).
+Her portrayal was met with positive reception.
+Alternate versions of the character also appeared in the animated Disney+ series What If...?
 (2021), voiced by Lake Bell.
-These versions include an incarnation of Romanoff who sees her world decimated by an alternate version of Ultron, eventually resulting in her being recruited into the Guardians of the Multiverse by the Watcher.
+These versions include an incarnation of Romanoff who was recruited into the Guardians of the Multiverse by the Watcher.